scipy-conference/scipy_proceedings/papers/shin-rong_tsai/libyt.rst

    This is the workflow of how ``libyt`` redistributes data.
    It is done via one-sided communication in MPI.
-   Each process prepares the requested data by other processes, after this, every process fetches data located on different processes.
+   Each process prepares the requested data from other processes, after this, every process fetches data located on different processes.
    This is a collective operation, and data is redistributed during this window epoch.
-   Since the data fetched is only for analysis purpose, it gets freed once Python doesn't need it at all.
+   Since the data fetched from other processes is only for analysis purpose, it gets freed once Python doesn't need it at all.
    :label:`rma`